Drag files or click to select

 JFIF to JPG - Simple Renaming

-Technically, JFIF and JPG are the same thing.
-To solve compatibility issues, sometimes it's enough to simply rename the file from .jfif to .jpg.
+Technically, JFIF and JPG are the same data in the same compression format - only the header is recorded differently.
+To solve compatibility issues, it is often enough to simply rename the file from .jfif to .jpg - the content does not change, but a program will now correctly associate it with JPEG.
 However, this approach:

 - Doesn't add transparency